Herculoxz/eklavya.github.io/_tasks/task1.md

 __Note__ :-
 1. You should use only C language to solve this task.
 2. Consider reference direction as North.
 3. U turn is taken whenever a mine is encountered.
+Some turns are revealed after traversing back from the U turn.
+4. The shortest path does not need to have a MINES message on it.

 ## Submission Instructions